mlogan914/mlogan914.github.io/_pages/services.md

 By the end, you’ll have a **complete picture of your current data reality** and a **clear path to the biggest improvements**.

-1. **Current-State Data Map** — A clear, visual diagram of your systems, data sources, and handoffs so everyone sees the same picture.
+**1 - Current-State Data Map** — A clear, visual diagram of your systems, data sources, and handoffs so everyone sees the same picture.
    *Example (fictional & anonymized)*:

 ```mermaid